yohannes2025/project-3-battleships-vscode/README.md

 - **PEP 8 Compliance**: The code has been reviewed and passes through a linter with no significant issues, ensuring adherence to Python's coding standards.
 - **Input Validation**: The game includes mechanisms to handle empty or invalid input data effectively, prompting users to provide valid responses.
 - **Error Handling**: Exception handling is implemented throughout the code to optimize the user experience, ensuring that the game remains robust and user-friendly.

+### How to run the project on Heroku
+- open project-3-battleships-vscode
+- click "more"on the right top corner
+- then click "Run console"
+- then on the "heroku run" command line type "python3 run.py"